FarFetchd/ccfancybuild/README.md

 To use, you can either:

-* Run `ccfancybuild` with a file named ccfancy.buildfile existing in that same directory.
+* Run `ccfancybuild` with a file named default.ccbuildfile existing in that same directory.
 See the sample directories for buildfile examples.
-* Run `ccfancybuild mycustombuildfilename` to load a buildfile named mycustombuildfilename, rather than ccfancy.buildfile.
+* Run `ccfancybuild mycustombuildfilename` to load a buildfile named mycustombuildfilename, rather than default.ccbuildfile.

 Suggested compilation command:
 `g++ -g -std=c++17 ccfancybuild.cc -o ccfancybuild && sudo cp ccfancybuild /usr/local/bin/`